 From the players to the fans, football has historically been played by and for men.
 But the girls are finally getting a look in.

-The England women’s team has climbed to second place in the FIFA world rankings.
-Compare this to the men’s team, who are currently languishing in 13th place.
-Plus, in 2017 the FA launched its Gameplan For Growth, an ambitious strategy to double the participation of women and girls in football by 2020.
+The England women’s team are presently in a very respectable 6th place in the FIFA world rankings.
+Compare this to the men’s team, who are currently in 4th place, and you’ll see just how far women’s football in England has come.
+In 2017, the FA launched its Gameplan For Growth, an ambitious strategy that would double the participation of women and girls in football.

 It’s clear that many girls love the game, but sometimes feel (or are made to feel) that it’s not for them.
 So if your daughter is a football fan, but seems apprehensive about pursuing the sport, then here are some ways to encourage her interest…